Skip To Main Content

 Holderness students wash dished as part of Pantry

-Since the 1930s, students - led by senior leaders - have worked alongside staff to help care for the wellbeing of the school.
-Today, students spend several hours each week working on grounds crews, giving Admission tours, serving as dinner stewards, leading campus sustainability and recycling efforts, and building community as house and floor leaders.
-Along the way, students become truly invested in the community and develop important skills - punctuality, self-reliance, and responsibility, among others - that serve them well in college and beyond.
+Since the 1930s, students - led by senior leaders - have worked alongside staff to help care for the well-being of the school.
+Today, students spend several hours each week working on grounds crews, serving as dinner stewards, leading campus sustainability and recycling efforts, and building community as house and floor leaders.

 Community Service